jonahkane/ExpressNoteTaker/README.md

 ## Installation

-no - this is a deployed application. no installation required.
+This is a deployed application. no installation required.
+Simply visit the app at the deployed website: https://jonahs-express-note-taker.herokuapp.com/

 ## Usage